We’ve been sharing our house with a multitude of rodents for years, our old house seems to double up as a mouse condominium.

 While this isn’t something everyone has in their kitchen, it is easily available and very effective, assuming you can persuade a mouse to eat it.
 If a mouse does ingest this, it will quickly harden as it comes into contact with the animal’s digestive juices.

-For the cement mix to work effectively, you need to mix the powder with something tempting, like peanut butter or cocoa powder.
-Peanut butter works well as it makes the mixture malleable so, you can roll it into balls and place it in strategic places around the house.
+Mix the powder with something tempting, like peanut butter or cocoa powder, for the cement mix to work effectively.
+Peanut butter works well as it makes the mixture malleable, so you can roll it into balls and place it strategically around the house.

 As cats and dogs are just as keen on peanut butter as the rest of us, this homemade mouse poison is not recommended if you have pets.